Tiffany678/BakeryShop_PassionProject/README.md

 ## Conclusion
-In this article, I created a simple e-commerce application.
-I created an API on the backend using Spring Boot and then consumed it in the frontend application made in React.
-It demonstrates how to make the components, make them communicate with each other and retrieve/send data from/to the API.
+In this article, I created a simple e-commerce application in the business tier and the backend database.
+The steps above demonstrates how to set up the configuration, make our data variable for displaying to the frontend.